bogatinovskijasmin/Papers-From-Scratch/README.md

 # Papers From Scratch

 It contains dozens of my own implementations of dozens of papers.
+Note that for the implementation the models the existing models from **torch.nn** are not used.
+This is a useful resource for anyone interested in learning the internals of the covered models and techniques.
 The papers are organized based on the topic they cover.
 The main motivation for this project is to practice some of the concepts that shape the field of predominantly Deep Learning.
 Currently, the groups of papers are the following:

+### Word Level Language Models
+Contains implementation of several popular language models on word level.
+The current methods implemented are:

+1. skip-gram: **Distributed representations of words and phrases and their compositionality.** Mikolov, T., Sutskever, I., Chen, K., Corrado, G. S., & Dean, J. (2013).
+Advances in neural information processing systems (pp. 3111–3119).
+2. BERT: **Bert: pre-training of deep bidirectional transformers for language understanding.** Devlin, J., Chang, M.-W., Lee, K., & Toutanova, K. (2018).  arXiv preprint arXiv:1810.04805.

 ### Translation Models
 In this folder, several approaches for sequence-to-sequence (Seq2Seq) modeling are implemented.